ibedevesh/DevScript/README.md

 ---

 ## Created by Devesh
 DevScript is in early access.
-Be part of the journey. 🚀 If DevScript is helping you and you want DevScript unlimited access, mail me at: deveshdv760@gmail.com, I will be happy to help you.
+Be part of the journey. 🚀 If you want DevScript for your business with high usage, mail me at: deveshdv760@gmail.com, I will be happy to help you.

 ---